standardgalactic/zet/activities.md

 Vector (SIMD) instructions for the DSP engine we developed and to both hardware and software aspects of the trace generation system for low overhead monitoring of parallel real-time systems.
-The platform has been spun out into another company (http://www.cognovo.co.uk/) which has since been acquired by u-blox.
+The platform has been spun out into another company (Cognovo) which has since been acquired by u-blox.

 7 patents granted, 1 patent pending, 4 papers published ([CASES](/papers/CASES_08/),
 [MICRO](/papers/MICRO_08/), [SIPS](/papers/SIPS_06/), [SDR](/papers/SDR_06)), 3 tools released,
-numerous training sessions provided.
+numerous training sessions provided to potential customers.

 ### Thread Support